Delta III: Delta Cryogenic Second Stage

 The second stage of the Delta III was the newly developed Delta Cryogenic Second Stage (DCSS), which burned liquid hydrogen and liquid oxygen.
-It was developed and manufactured partly by Mitsubishi Heavy Industries and was based on the second stage of JAXA's H-II rocket.
-JAXA was in charge of preliminary design, and the development of new technologies for the H-II's upper stage (and the DCSS of which it would be derived from), in which the private sector has limited competencies, while Mitsubishi Heavy Industries was responsible for manufacturing.
-The liquid hydrogen tank was 4 m meters in diameter, while the separate liquid oxygen tank (attached by a truss to the bottom of the hydrogen tank) was around 3 m meters in diameter.
+It was developed and manufactured partly by Mitsubishi Heavy Industries and was based on the second stage of JAXA's H-IIA rocket.
+Boeing was in charge of preliminary design and the development of new technologies, while Mitsubishi Heavy Industries was responsible for manufacturing.
+The liquid hydrogen tank was 4 m meters in diameter while the separate liquid oxygen tank (attached by a truss to the bottom of the hydrogen tank) was around 3 m meters in diameter.
 This stage offered significantly better performance than the Delta II's second stage, the Delta-K, which burned hypergolic propellants.
-The DCSS was powered by a Pratt & Whitney RL10B-2 engine, derived from the RL10 powering the Centaur upper stage but featuring electromechanical actuators for gimbal control and an extending nozzle for increased specific impulse.
-After Delta III's retirement, this stage design was modified for use as the Delta IV's second stage.
+The DCSS was powered by a Pratt & Whitney RL10B-2 engine, derived from the RL10 powering the Centaur upper stage but featuring electromechanical actuators for gimbal control and an extending nozzle for increased performance.
+After Delta III's retirement, the DCSS design was modified for use as the Delta IV's second stage in both the original 4-meter diameter form factor as well as a larger 5-meter diameter stage.
+A further refinement of the 5-meter diameter DCSS, known as the Interim Cryogenic Propulsion Stage, is used on the Block I Space Launch System rocket.

 Control of the second stage was provided by 4 sets of hydrazine thrusters installed around the bottom of the liquid oxygen tank.
 During engine burns, these thrusters only provided roll control (as the engine itself could gimbal for pitch and yaw).
 During coast periods, these would then provide 3-axis control.

 Star 48B third stage

-Delta III was offered with an optional third stage, the Star 48B solid rocket motor.
+Delta III was offered with an optional Star 48B solid-fueled third stage.
 It would have been attached on top of the DCSS and contained inside the payload fairing.
-The stage would have been used for high-energy orbits, like interplanetary missions.
+The Star 48B would have been used for high-energy orbits, like geostationary or interplanetary missions.
 It was never flown on Delta III but was commonly used on Delta II missions.
-It has also seen use on Delta IV and Atlas V.
+The Star 48B has also seen use on Delta IV and Atlas V.

 Payload fairing

-The payload fairing was a new composite design, matching the upper stage hydrogen tank's 4 m diameter and allowing larger payloads than the Delta II's 9.5 or 10-foot-diameter fairing.
+Delta III's payload fairing was a new composite design, matching the upper stage hydrogen tank's 4 m diameter and allowing larger payloads than the Delta II's 9.5 or 10-foot-diameter fairing.
 Delta III's 4-meter fairing was derived from Delta II's 10 ft composite fairing.
 This fairing design would later be repurposed on the Delta IV Medium.